-Every two calendar years, at least one regular audit must be supervised by the releasing person for each stage of approval.
+Every two calendar years, at least one regular audit must be supervised by the releasing person.
 Audit supervision of audits under other standards can be recognised.
-You can find an overview of the recognized standards in the partner section for certification bodies and auditors.
+You can find an overview of the recognized standards on the QS-Website in the internal area for certification bodies and auditors.

-This requirement does not apply, if the releasing person is also approved as auditor for the respective stage of approval.
+This requirement does not apply, if the releasing person is also approved as auditor.